All Products

 ApsaraDB RDS:Use the mysqldump extension to migrate data from a self-managed MySQL instance to an ApsaraDB RDS for MySQL instance

-If you want to migrate data from a self-managed MySQL instance to an ApsaraDB RDS for MySQL instance and the data volume is relatively small or long downtime is acceptable for your business, you can use the mysqldump extension.
-This method facilitates the easy migration of your data.
-The mysqldump extension can export both the schema and the data of a self-managed database to a text file.
-This file includes SQL statements that are required to create tables and insert data.
-This ensures data integrity and consistency.
+If you need to migrate data from a self-managed MySQL instance to an ApsaraDB RDS for MySQL instance and the data volume is small or a longer downtime is acceptable, the mysqldump extension is a suitable method.
+It exports both the schema and data of a self-managed database to a text file, which includes SQL statements necessary for creating tables and inserting data, ensuring data integrity and consistency.

 Prerequisites